eclipse-embed-cdt/web-jekyll/README-MAINTAINER.md

 - [Ruby](https://www.ruby-lang.org/en/)
 - [Bundler](https://bundler.io)

+*Note:* the version of bundler included with Ubuntu by default is too old, download and install Ruby and Bundler and do a per-user install.

 The Ruby plug-ins are listed in the Gemfile and can be automatically installed by with `bundle install`.